ankitadhanawat/cv/README.md

 ## Co-authored conference contributions
-- Feb 2024 5th Congress of the Italian Association of Science for the Atmosphere and the Meteorology, Lecce, Italy (oral presentation). link
+- Feb 2024 5th Congress of the Italian Association of Science for the Atmosphere and the Meteorology, Lecce, Italy (oral presentation).
     Title: MEDUSA-GC/MS solution, the most recent cryotechnology applied to the continuous analysis of climate-altering substances in air samples

 - Jan 2024 PARIS-Horizon EU project Annual Meeting, Bristol, UK (oral presentation).